 This lamp was made in the UK during the 1930's and sold domestically as "The Cottage model Super-Aladdin Lamp".
 It was offered with or without a sewn panel Whipolite shade.
 I currently have no idea if this is a forerunner of the common model 14 table font or if both versions were sold concurrently.
 I am searching for additional information to better date this lamp.

 This brass lamp came in a version with radial ribs on the bottom of the tank and a version without radial ribs.
 The two versions appear to be identical except for the ribbing.
 I currently believe that the version without the ribbing is the earlier version introduced in 1932.
-So far all the versions of this lamp I am aware of were originally nickel plated.
+While most identified survivors of this model are nickel plated a antiqued brass finish lamp was also offered.

 I have yet to see any Aladdin catalogues positively showing this lamp.
 To date I have only found a single magazine advertisement.
 So its years of production is still unclear.
 All I know doe sure is that some of these lamps have the 1932 Super-Aladdin burner and versions came with the more common later model 14 burner.